-Whether you are a seasoned traveler or it is your first package holiday to Turkey, here are my Turkey travel tips to remember when traveling.
-All my travel tips for Turkey have either come from my own experiences, or that of my customers, when I used to work as a holiday rep. (Later on in my blog I will tell you some really funny stories about my days as a holiday rep.)
+Whether you are a seasoned traveler or it is your first package holiday to Turkey, here are my top travel tips to help you.
+They have all come from my own experiences, when I used to work as a holiday rep for British tourists and also of course, my own travel experiences over the last 14 years.

-2- Many travelers have landed at the airport and tried to arrange their transfer from there.
+2- Many travelers land at the airport and try to arrange their transfer from there.
 This method is very expensive.
 Most of the local tour operators will not accept you at the airport for fear of offending the taxi drivers.
 More than likely you will have to get a taxi and their rates are very high.
 Arrange your transfer from the airport to your destination before you travel.
+(Also see this post for transfer options in Istanbul)

 3 – If you are booking a package holiday.
 Bed and Breakfast means Turkish breakfast.
 Don’t expect a full English breakfast or continental food unless you are staying at a five-star hotel.
 Many of the five-star hotels will not use pork or bacon anyway.
 If you are hampering after an English breakfast, book room only and find the nearest restaurant every morning.